PhD position Women Maintaining Power (1.0 FTE)

 - € 2972 - € 2972 per maand

-This project is part of a collaboration between the University of Groningen and IMD Business School in Lausanne, Switzerland and will be part of FEB’s and IMD’s research programme in the area of organizational behaviour.
-The purpose of the project is to examine the factors that help women succeed in powerful leadership roles.
+This project is part of a collaboration between the FEB and IMD in Lausanne, Switzerland and will be part of FEB’s and IMD’s research program in the area of organizational behavior.
+The purpose of the project is to examine the factors that help women succeed in organizational leadership roles.
 A wide body of literature explains women’s unique (and not so unique) paths to power in organizations (e.g., see the meta-analysis from Koch, D’Mello & Sackett, 2015).
-But we still know very little about an equally important question: once women attain power in an organization, what are the factors that support (versus detract from) their maintaining leadership?
+But we still know very little about an equally-important question: once women attain power in an organization, what are the factors that support and sustain (versus detract from) their maintaining leadership?
+We want to focus on one of two areas within this topic: (1) the influence of women’s own attributes (e.g., behavior, affect, coping skills, construal) in this relationship and (2) how more powerful women respond to other women in the leadership pipeline (as well as the interaction between 1 and 2).
 Given that women are progressing into the upper echelons of organizations (although there is still a long way to go before equal representation is achieved), it becomes more crucial and realistic to answer this question.
-The project will rely on a theoretical foundation of social cognition and power dynamics, and will include experimental, survey and archival research methodology.
+The project will rely on a theoretical foundation of social-cognition and power dynamics, and will include experimental, survey and archival research methodology.

 An assessment may be part of the procedure, consisting of psychological tests and an interview.

 If you are interested, we invite you to apply until 26 May 11.59pm / before 27 May 2019 (CEST).
 Please click on the "Apply" button below.
 The application package consists of the following separate documents: